-The Project would not result in any significant changes to hydrology in the watershed upstream of the detention basin and does not include any infrastructure which would result in a change in the distribution or magnitude of erosion or sediment transport into the Project detention basin.
+The Project would not result in any significant changes to hydrology in the watershed upstream of the detention basin and does not include any infrastructure that would result in a change in the distribution or magnitude of erosion or sediment transport into the Project detention basin.
 However, the detention basin structure would temporarily impound inflows during storm events and serve to reduce flow velocities, potentially inducing minor amounts of sediment deposition in the basin during high flow events.
-Considering that the detention basin would be periodically maintained to remove excess sedimentation, impacts are anticipated to be moderate.
+Considering that the detention basin would be periodically maintained to remove excess sedimentation, direct impacts from sedimentation deposition are anticipated to be moderate.